Himonn/Then-We-Fight/README.md

-# Imbued Fart
+# Then We Fight
-This plugin farts
+This plugin does not fart